-Prerequisites: Completion or concurrent enrollment in one course in the discipline Class Hours: 3 to 33 work experience hours as arranged
+Prerequisites: Completion or concurrent enrollment in one course in the discipline

 Provides on-the-job learning to develop effective work habits, attitudes, and career awareness in paid or unpaid internships that are related to the discipline.
 Involves the development and documentation of learning objectives and the completion of an internship paper, presentation, or project.
 Includes both workplace supervisor and faculty advisor feedback and/or written evaluation.
 Some meetings and workshops may be required as part of the course.
 To take this course, contact the Career Transfer Center.
 Requires orientation sessions.
 Students may receive one credit for each 60 hours unpaid or 75 hours paid work.
 May enroll in up to four (4) units a semester with a maximum of 16 total units of any type of work experience (including internships in CNSE M80, WEXP M10, and WEXP M20).
 Applies to Associate Degree.
 Transfer credit: CSU